Disability-Led Organizations Continue Responding to People with Disabilities in Türkiye and Syria

 Mission and Action: to inform women with disabilities on the subjects of discrimination, disability rights, gender, violence against women and possible protection mechanisms.
 They conduct and present research to advance and advocate for women with disabilities.

-Post Disaster: They are working on the ground in multiple cities throughout Türkiye to support inclusive emergency response and consulting with other organizations on accessible and inclusive planning.
-They are both providing direct support to disabled people, other organizations, and rescue teams on inclusive disaster response.
+Post Disaster: They are interested in supporting multiple marginalized groups in accessing equitable recovery responses and consulting with rescue teams on inclusive disaster response.
 They are not looking for charity.
 They are looking for partners to help with:

 Engelsiz Bileşenler Federasyonu (Federation of Associations for Barrier Free Living) is based in Diyarbakır, Türkiye.